Bootblacking

 Uncommon · ≈ 1 in 100

-- 01Bootblacking (BDSM) — Wikipediadocumented history: Hannah Cullwick's diaries; 1970s bootblack stands at the Gold Coast (Chicago) and Ramrod (NYC); Harry Shattuck founding the first International Bootblack competition at IML in 1993; David Morgan as first International Mr. Bootblack; International Ms. Bootblack 1999 with Leslie Anderson; mirror/spit-shine technique; bootblacks may take any role in a BDSM dynamic
+- 01Bootblacking (BDSM) — Wikipediadocumented history: Hannah Cullwick's diaries and the boot-taste quotation; 1970s bootblack stands at the Gold Coast (Chicago) and Ramrod (NYC); Harry Shattuck founding the first International Bootblack competition at IML in 1993; David Morgan as first International Mr. Bootblack; International Ms. Bootblack 1999 with Leslie Anderson; mirror/spit-shine technique; bootblacks may take any role in a BDSM dynamic

 - 02Leather subculture — Wikipediabootblacks as a feature of 1970s US leather bars; care of leather/rubber gear (jackets, vests, chaps, harnesses); bootblacks as custodians of the scene's oral history; rise of bootblack contests in the 1990s–2000s giving the practice visibility as a subculture